 The current NICE guidelines make the following recommendations:-

-In infants under 4 weeks, measure body temperature with an electronic thermometer in the axilla [2007]
+In infants under four weeks, measure body temperature with an electronic thermometer in the axilla [2007]

-In children aged 4 weeks to 5 years use one of the following:-
+In children aged four weeks to 5 years, use one of the following:-

 It can be difficult to measure the temperature in a child, especially a cranky, wriggly one.
-For most parents of a modern generation, a thermometer up the bottom is not an acceptable way to take it.
-There are a number of studies that have compared different sites to a reference standard in order to determine the gap between the core and outside world.
-A lot of these were done in the days of mercury thermometers and showed an unacceptable variation between sites and even when the temperature was repeated at the same site.
+For most parents of the modern generation, a thermometer up the bottom is not an acceptable way to take it.
+Several studies have compared different sites to a reference standard to determine the gap between the core and the outside world.
+Many of these were done in the days of mercury thermometers and showed an unacceptable variation between sites, even when the temperature was repeated at the same site.
 The most accurate data comes from experimental studies in small groups of children undergoing cardiac surgery.

 Axillary